 We hope these tips help to ensure that Botanical Garden parkrun is fun and safe for everyone.

-The starting point is on the open grass in front of the duck pond, running in a westerly direction.
-The course then turns north and forks left.
+The starting point is on the open grass across the Lapa.
+Running in a northerly direction.
+The course then turns east and forks right.

 PLEASE NOTE that dogs are not allowed at this event.